 Bed Bath & Beyond Canada has recalled various seats which they sold which were not approved for use in Canada.
 This link has more details.
-Health Canada has more information.
-Text of alert: Product description This recall involves various brands of car seats, booster seats and travel systems that are not certified for sale and

 The compact Cybex Aton Q rear facing only car seat has become a popular option, especially for smaller vehicles.
 We were happy to have the chance to take a closer look at this unique seat!

 You may have heard the buzz – a self-installing car seat!
 Can it be true?
 We were given the chance to spend a week with this seat so we could take a closer look.
 At $499, the price is not attainable for many families, but 4moms has provided a full-featured seat for this price.
 Let’s take a look!

 The Baby Jogger City Go rear facing only car seat has started popping up in baby stores and boutiques.
 It’s a full-featured lightweight seat with European belt routing, a substantial canopy, and a no-rethread harness.
 Its sleek looks and city-friendly features are turning heads.
 How does it measure up?

 There has been much buzz about the new Cybex Cloud Q, a rear-facing-only seat that offers a recline option when not in the vehicle!
 How does it measure up?